qcware/qcware-unitair/README.md

 in extreme but sensible ways.
 Quantum states are PyTorch tensors (the PyTorch version of the NumPy `ndarray`).
 There is no special class for quantum states class nor is there an abstract `QuantumCircuit` class.
-In fact, Unitair doesn't really rely on any circuit model (although it certainly does support circuit-model computation).
+Unitair doesn't really rely on any circuit model although it certainly supports circuit-model computation.

-Manipulations of quantum states take full advantage of PyTorch's strengths.
+Manipulations of quantum states naturally take advantage of PyTorch's strengths.
 You can
 - Apply gates and other operations to a batch of states
-- Use gradient to track gate parameters or parameters used to build an initial state
+- Use gradients to track gate parameters or parameters used to build an initial state
 - Set `device='cuda'` to get GPU-acceleration
 - Mix `unitair` functions with `torch.nn` networks or any other PyTorch functionality

 ### Cheat whenever possible
-Unlike most quantum circuit software, `unitair` makes no effort to perform simulations in a way that models real quantum circuits or hardware.
+Unlike standard quantum circuit simulation, `unitair` tries to "just get the answer" and does not aim to perform operations in a way that models real quantum circuits or hardware.
 In this sense, `unitair` is probably best regarded as an emulator rather than a simulator.

-Unitair functions take shortcuts whenever possible.
+Functions aim to take shortcuts whenever possible.
-Rather than applying a Hadamard gate to every qubit, the best practice is to use `unitair.uniform_superposition` which just reads off the state that would arise from applying those Hadamards.
+Rather than applying a Hadamard gate to every qubit starting with |0...0>, the best practice is to use `unitair.uniform_superposition` which reads off the state directly.

-Our shortcuts have three notable downsides:
+This approach has three notable downsides:
 1. `unitair` does not aim to simulate noise realistically.
-1. Users should be aware that manipulations that look simple in `unitair` may be very complex when constructed with realistic gates.
+1. Users should be aware that manipulations that look simple with `unitair` may be very complex when constructed with realistic gates.
-1. Deployment to hardware or translation to other quantum computing packages is not a function of `unitair`.
+1. Deployment to hardware or translation to other quantum computing packages is not an intended usage of `unitair`.

-On the other hand, cheating has a massive benefit: researchers can test or develop quantum algorithms with substantially lower runtimes than is possible with standard simulation.
+On the other hand, emulation has a massive benefit: researchers can test or develop quantum algorithms with substantially lower runtimes than is possible with standard simulation.

 ### Intended users
 Unitair is easy to use for anyone with experience in PyTorch and basic knowledge of quantum computing.
-For users that are experts in only one of these areas (either machine learning libraries or quantum computing but not not both) it should be straightworward to use `unitair` to start making a connection with the other.
+For users that are experts in only one of these areas (either machine learning libraries or quantum computing but not both) it should be straightforward to use `unitair` to start making a connection with the other.

 ### States are tensors